jiabin/utility-belt/README.md

 # utility-belt

-Yet another collection of .dotfiles
+Yet another collection of useful small scripts

 Here at Jiabin we believe that documentations are overrated.
 Who needs a 15 pages long file that bosses you around.
 Besides being incomplete, clunky and often outdated, an evil documentation can also erode your self-esteem and embarrass you in front of other co-workers.